danb-ix/bulica/README.md

 # Hello from the dev team! 👋🙋‍♂️

-Bulica is a bot designed by 2 kids (DJ Pixel and Church Dude) to be an adventure into the world of the Discord API.
+Bulica is a bot designed by DJ Pixel to be an adventure into the world of the Discord API.
 After getting hosting sorted, Bulica is now ready to be released into the world, like some weird virtual Pokemon.

 ### Can I invite the bot?